PALS Provider: Course

 What is the goal oxygen saturation for neonates after birth?

-What is the initial treatment for a child with suspected SVT and no signs of instability?
+What is the initial action for a child in respiratory distress?